PanGalacticTech/project_template/[1]HL_requirements_capture.md

 > PCB required to host DC-DC converters, to convert 24V DC power supply into operating voltages for ISO Experimental containers.
 > The containers house 4 experiments, each requires 12v for motor power, and 5v for Arduino via USB.
 > Additional 5v power channel is required for future proofing, additional control infrastructure etc.
+> Cooling should be provided for DC/DC Converters.
 > Power requirements set out in specification below.